JustinSDK/dotSCAD/README.md

-# dotSCAD 1.3
+# dotSCAD 2 (beta)

 > Reduce the burden of 3D modeling in mathematics.
-Compatible with OpenSCAD 2015.03 or laters.
+Compatible with OpenSCAD 2019.05 or laters.

 ![dotSCAD](WhirlingTaiwan.JPG)